guillermooo/sublime-undocs/source/extensibility/syntaxdefs.rst

       "comment": "Variables like $PARAM1, $TM_SELECTION..."
     }

-Repeat the steps above to update the tmLanguage file and restart Sublime Text.
+Repeat the steps above to update the ``.tmLanguage`` file and restart Sublime Text.

 Fine Tuning Matches
 -------------------